Saxsori/avaj_launcher/README.md

 ```

 > [!IMPORTANT]
-> I have created two versions of the compiling program, for learning purposes.
+> I have created two versions with different ways of compiling the program, for learning purposes.
 I used Maven "a building tool and a dependency manager" in this branch.
 In the [submission version](https://github.com/Saxsori/avaj_launcher/tree/submit_version), I created a [script](https://github.com/Saxsori/avaj_launcher/blob/submit_version/simulator/launch.sh) that aligns with the project's instructions, achieving the same outcomes.

 ## Program behavior
 - Accept a single command-line argument representing a scenario file name.